-If this feature is enabled, the user must press the START button twice within 3 seconds to remotestart the vehicle.
+If this feature is enabled, the user must press the START/STOP button twice within 3 seconds to remote-start the vehicle.
 This will eliminate accidental remote starts, e.g. when children are playing with the transmitter.

-- To remote-start the vehicle if Swap Start Mode is selected, press LOCK and UNLOCK simultaneously. - The AUX 2 output can be activated by pressing the START button.
+- To remote-start the vehicle if Swap Start Mode is selected, press AUX and then LOCK. - The AUX 2 output can be activated by pressing the START/STOP button.
 The Option 1 or 2 must have been configured in Menu 3, Feature 3 (AUX 2).